 • Performance Reporting & Impact

-After a review and company feedback period, the findings of The Snapshot were published in January 2023.
-For the first year only, company scores were anonymised to allow businesses more time to understand, formalise and publish their decapod welfare policies.
-In addition, unpublished evidence was taken into account for the first report, however only information in the public domain will be considered for The Snapshot 2023 report onwards.
+For the inaugural report, The Snapshot 2022, company scores were anonymised and unpublished evidence was taken into account.
+From the 2023 report onwards, company scores have been published and only information in the public domain has been considered.
 This is to encourage transparency and to ensure fair and consistent assessment for all companies.

 By objectively assessing leading seafood producers, processors and retailers on their management practices, The Snapshot captures the current state of decapod crustacean welfare across the industry.